-The exams will generally relate to the material covered in the lectures, assignments/HW and AR.
+The exams will generally relate to the material covered in the lectures or in assignments.
 The philosophy of the exam is not to merely test your total recall or memorization, but to extend your thinking from theory and example problems to engineering situations.
 Each exam may include both open and closed book portions.